oldbettie/notepad/README.md

 ### Test Login

-A new user account can be created for a blank board logging with the test user below will show a pre-set board with multiple users and several notes.
+A new user account can be created for a blank board. </br>
+logging with the test user below will show a pre-set board with multiple users and several notes.

 <pre>